wismna/ModernKeePass/README.md

 # Credits
 *Dominik Reichl* for the [KeePass application](https://keepass.info/), library and file format
-*David Lechner* for his [PCL adapatation](https://github.com/dlech/KeePass2PCL) of the KeePass Library and the correlated tests which served as an inspiration basis for my own adaptation
+*David Lechner* for his [PCL adapatation](https://github.com/dlech/KeePass2PCL) of the KeePass Library and the related tests which served as an inspiration basis for my own adaptation